ranjan0369/devops-intern-final/README.md

 - Successfully built and ran the Docker container.

 ### GitHub Actions
 - Implemented a GitHub Actions workflow to automatically build new image for our python script and also push to Dockerhub in every push to the `main` branch.
+The pipeline builds and pushes two images one with `latest` tag and another with `github sha` tag.
 ![Github_Actions](./results_ss/github_actions.png)

 ### Nomad